Caroline-Legrand/disaggMRC/README.md

                       I_start_class = 0.001, # [mm/h].
 This value is used to create intensity classes.
 Recommended 0.001 mm/h.
 If modified, do so with care.
 It should be positive and not exceed 0.1 mm/h threshold_int = 0.002) # [mm/h].
 A precipitation intensity threshold above which weights are ignored for the scaling models.
 Recommended 0.002 mm/h.
 Other accepted values may vary between 0 (no weights are ignored) and 0.1 mm/h

-# Estimate scaling parameters for the MRC model B+
+# Estimate scaling parameters for each month for the MRC model B+
 params_scaling_MRC = get_scaling_params_Intensity(vecPrecip = MeanArealPrecipData60min$obs, # The high-resolution observed data needed for parameter estimation
                                                   vecDates = MeanArealPrecipData60min$date, # The corresponding vector of dates
                                                   resVecPrecip = 60, # The temporal resolution in minutes